-The reason why the Conservancy’s work at Delaware’s Milford Neck landscape caught the Greenhouse Gas Reduction Project’s attention can be boiled down to two words: carbon sequestration.
+According to Nagyiski, the reason why the Conservancy’s work at Delaware’s Milford Neck landscape caught the Greenhouse Gas Reduction Project’s attention can be boiled down to two words: carbon sequestration.
 When trees and plants grow and thrive, they take up carbon dioxide from the atmosphere and store it in their leaves, branches, trunk, stems and roots.
 This process, called sequestration, reduces the amount of greenhouse gases released into the atmosphere as a result of human activities.

-At this new Milford Neck Preserve project site, the carbon sequestered by the trees and plants could offset the equivalent of what 2,833 cars emit during one year— an estimated 17,500 tons of carbon emission.
+At the Milford Neck project site, the carbon sequestered by the trees and plants could offset the equivalent of what 2,833 cars emit during one year— an estimated 17,500 tons of carbon emission.
 It’s expected that the project will provide additional co-benefits to the State in the way of wildlife habitat enhancements, adaptation to climate change, improved air and water quality, and public education and awareness.

 “We hope this project serves both as a pilot on which to expand the geographic scope and size of future carbon sequestration projects in Delaware, as well as a demonstration project for other organizations and agencies interested in pursuing similar work," says Graham.
 “It’s starting to look like a forest.”